MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/teams-integration/enable-teams-chat.md

     1. Turn on the **Turn on Microsoft Teams chats inside Dynamics 365 (preview)** toggle.

-    2. To set the chat title to be used as the record title by default, turn on the **Use record title as the default chat name for linked chats** toggle.
+    2. To set the chat title to be used as the record title by default, turn on the **Use record title as the default chat name for connected chats** toggle.
 Users can change the title if they want.

         :::image type="content" source="media/teams-settings.png" alt-text="Teams settings page showing these two toggles set to Yes.":::